kasinskas/react-native-media-query/README.md

 # react-native-media-query
-Adds support for media queries in react-native/react-native-web, triggers on device orientation changes and also works with next.js static generation or server-side rendering.
+Adds support for media queries in react-native/react-native-web, `:hover` for react-native-web, triggers on device orientation changes and also works with next.js static generation or server-side rendering.
 # Installation

 `yarn add react-native-media-query`